 - Monitor alcohol consumption.
 While we’re all about enjoying Happy Hour and having a good time, keep in mind that the effects of alcohol can also be more intense in a high elevation area.
 It also hinders the acclimation process.
 Avoiding tobacco, sleeping pills, and other depressant drugs is also recommended.

 - Eat foods that are high in carbohydrates.
 Experts recommend at least 70% of your calories come from carbs when in a high altitude area.
 Your body burns them faster in high altitudes, so you need more of them.
-Our breakfast buffet, which is included in every reservation, is always loaded with tasty carbs like our homemade oatmeal, pancakes, french toast and more, to help our guests start their day!
-Other good sources of carbs include bread, pasta, potatoes, rice, and fruit.

 - Eat iron-rich foods before traveling.
 If your iron levels are low, you may feel more fatigued in higher elevation areas.
 Foods like spinach, beef, eggs, lentils, and eggs are generally rich in iron and good to eat before and during your Lake Tahoe vacation.